datamachines/cuda_tensorflow_opencv/README.md

 Code written for Tensorflow should follow principles described in https://www.tensorflow.org/guide/using_gpu

-In particular, the following section https://www.tensorflow.org/guide/using_gpu#allowing_gpu_memory_growth might be needed to allow efficient use of the GPU's memory.
+In particular, the following section https://www.tensorflow.org/guide/using_gpu#allowing_gpu_memory_growth might be needed to allow proper use of the GPU's memory.
 In particular:

     config = tf.ConfigProto()
     config.gpu_options.allow_growth = True
+    session = tf.Session(config=config, ...)

+Note that this often allocates all the GPU memory to one Tensorflow client.
+If you intend to run multiple Tensorflow containers, limiting the available memory available to the container's Tensorflow can be achieved as described in https://stackoverflow.com/questions/34199233/how-to-prevent-tensorflow-from-allocating-the-totality-of-a-gpu-memory by instead specifying the percentage of the GPU memory to be used:

+    config = tf.ConfigProto()
+    config.gpu_options.per_process_gpu_memory_fraction=0.125
     session = tf.Session(config=config, ...)

 The built Docker images do NOT install any models, add/build/download your own in your `Dockerfile` that is `FROM cuda_tensorflow_opencv:9.0_1.12.0_4.0.1-0.1`